Ewie1/CI_PP4_Wildlifers/README.md

 9. As a site user I want to be able to view a list of my current enrollments so I can plan for them
 10. As a site user I want to be able to upade and change my enrollments
 11. As a site user I want to be able to cancel any of my enrollments
 12. As a site user I want to see messages when I enter, update or delete data entries
+18. As a site user I want o see a blog list
+19. As a site user to want to read blog details
+20. As a site user I want to have blog commenting options

 #### Returning User